Rush River water or watershed scenery in Wisconsin

 If Rush River is muddy, warm, crowded, or access-limited, compare Kinnickinnic River, Black Earth Creek, or West Fork Kickapoo River before forcing the same plan.

-Pierce County trout corridor
+Pierce County trout area

-Core report scope; verify DNR maps and posted access.
+Core report scope.
+Verify DNR maps and posted access.

 Martell and Ellsworth-area roads